abatchelor/awellchartedpath/_posts/2018-03-21-jaisalmer.md

 **Day 4:** With our onward overnight train not departing until 4:45pm, we had most of another day to enjoy laid-back Jaisalmer.
 We first sought out an ATM, since those we had tried over the weekend were all out of cash.
 We finally succeeded at a bank just southwest of the fort, where we joined a line of about 20 locals using the machines.

 We spent the rest of our morning at **Desert Palace Rooftop Restaurant** inside the fort, having tea and reading on our Kindles while enjoying the view out to the north of the city.
 After another enjoyable lunch at our hotel they were nice enough to give us a spare room for an hour so we good refresh before heading back to the train station.

+As if to welcome us back to the rest of India, Amy got to enjoy the experience of having a local woman walk up to her while she stood on the train platform, put her cellphone literally six inches away from her face, and then take a photo.
+The woman was very surprised we didn't seem to be thrilled with her...

 ## <i class="fa fa-check-square" aria-hidden="true" style="color:#2495C4;"></i> How We Did with Our Budget